tonykieling/barChart/README.md

   * setBarColor - it will be applied for charts with simple columns, and
   * setEmphasis (true or false) - when true, it will provide a different style for the hoved columns.

-3. chartLabelFeatures defines
+3. chartLabelFeatures defines:
   * chartLabelText - it is the chart's title,
   * chartLabelFontFamily - it is the font family,
   * chartLabelFontSize - size of the font.
-If the user defines a very big size, the system will adjust in order to fit in the label element
+If the user defines a very big size, the system will adjust in order to fit it in the label element,
   * chartLabelFontColor - it is the color of the title,
   * chartLabelBorder - it defines border to the title, and
   * chartLabelBackColor - it is the background color.
 If it is not defined, the color will be the same as the big frame's background.